ryan-lab-duke/gds-applications-site/book/_build/html/_sources/activities/week5/wine-activity.md

 ## Background

 In this activity, we will practice some machine learning using the wine dataset.
-Download the two csv files from [here](https://prodduke-my.sharepoint.com/:f:/g/personal/jr555_duke_edu/Eu8mGsF_wNBGpcAiRJou5pkBtFIvDh5lyecepsdYCeTlrQ?e=TCOkVn).
+Download the data from [here](https://prodduke-my.sharepoint.com/:f:/g/personal/jr555_duke_edu/Eu8mGsF_wNBGpcAiRJou5pkBtFIvDh5lyecepsdYCeTlrQ?e=TCOkVn).

 ```{image} images/wine.png
 :width: 500px